-1 Introduction
+1 INTRODUCTION

-Multivariate time series (MTS) data are common in many real-world applications, such as stock prediction [1, 2], traffic forecasting [3, 4, 5] and pandemic analysis [6, 7].
+Multivariate time series (MTS) data are common in many real-world applications, such as stock prediction [13, 69], traffic forecasting [42, 77, 78] and pandemic analysis [30, 51].
 However, these data are often incomplete and contain missing values due to reasons such as market close or monitoring sensor/system failure.
 Predicting the missing values, which is referred to as the MTS imputation task, plays an important role in these real-world applications.

-Recently, a large amount of approaches emerge for MTS imputation [8] in the literature.
-To name a few, BRITS [9] is built upon bidirectional recurrent modules and GAIN [10] is one of the earliest works that use adversarial training for the task.
+Recently, a large amount of approaches emerge for MTS imputation [16] in the literature.
+To name a few, BRITS [5] is built upon bidirectional recurrent modules and GAIN [75] is one of the earliest works that use adversarial training for the task.
 However, many of them ignore the available relational information within the data and thus are less effective to predict missing values compared to those considering both spatial and temporal information.
 In order to tackle this problem, some recent works utilize GNNs or other similar algorithms to assist the imputation over MTS data.
-GRIN [11] adopts a bidirectional recurrent model based on message passing neural networks [12].
+GRIN [11] adopts a bidirectional recurrent model based on message passing neural networks [21].
 They perform a one-step propagation of the hidden representations on the graph to capture the spatial dependencies within the MTS data.
-SPIN [13] is a follow-up method which solves the error accumulation problem of GRIN in highly sparse data.
+SPIN [47] is a follow-up method which solves the error accumulation problem of GRIN in highly sparse data.
 It introduces a new attention mechanism to capture spatial-temporal information through inter-node and intra-node attentions.
 By stacking several attention blocks, the model simulates a diffusion process and can handle data with high missing rates.
-Recently, NET3 [14] generalizes the setting and studies tensor time series data in which the underlying graph contains multiple modes.
-The authors utilize a tensor graph convolution network (GCNs) and a tensor recurrent neural network (RNNs) to handle the tensor graphs and time series respectively.
+Recently, NET3 [28] generalizes the setting and studies tensor time series data in which the underlying graph contains multiple modes.